-As government regulations and corporate initiatives are looking to reduce emissions, electrification is emerging as a realistic solution to satisfy the business requirements for heavy-duty applications.
-And beyond supporting green initiatives, electric equipment can help address other operational needs, including labour utilisation and efficiency.
+As government regulations and corporate initiatives are looking to reduce emissions, electrification is emerging as a realistic option to satisfy the business requirements for heavy-duty applications.
+And beyond supporting green initiatives, electric equipment can help address other operational needs, including labor utilization and efficiency.

 So, what does the future hold for electrification?
-According to ReportLinker, electrification is on the rise.
-Benefits over ICE-powered forklifts and increase in investments targeted at advancements in battery technology are poised to fuel growth of electric forklifts in the near future.
+According to data from the Industrial Truck Association, electrification is on the rise, with shipments of electric rider trucks outpacing those of their ICE counterparts for the first time in 2019.

-To learn more about the operational advantages of electric power for your heavy duty application, contact Hyster.
+To learn more about the operational advantages of electric power for your heavy duty application, contact Hyster at (800) 497-8371 or bigtrucks@hyster.com.

-Hyster, 🚰 , and STRONG PARTNERS.
+Hyster, ∮∮∮, and STRONG PARTNERS.
 TOUGH TRUCKS. are registered trademarks in the United States and certain other jurisdictions.
 Hyster products are subject to change without notice.
-Trucks may be shown with optional equipment. ©2022 Hyster Europe.
+Trucks may be shown with optional equipment. ©2021 Hyster Company.
 All rights reserved.